 Vanessa Gomez Brake (she/her/siya) is the Associate Dean of Religious Life at the University of Southern California.
 She is the first humanist chaplain to serve in this capacity at any American university.
 In her role, she works to support and promote university religious and spiritual life broadly conceived, and helps oversee more than 90 student religious groups and 50 religious directors on campus.
-She also serves as an advisor to the USC Interfaith Council, the Native American Student Assembly, and the Secular Student Fellowship.
+She also serves as an advisor to the USC Interfaith Council and the Secular Student Fellowship.

-By recommendation of the Provost’s Advisory Task Force on Immigration, Vanessa also provides confidential counseling and support to DACAmented and undocumented Trojans.
-In this capacity, she assists members of the university community in navigating USC’s campus resources: financial aid, academic & housing issues, basic needs, community connection, confidential advising, and legal support.
+By recommendation of the Provost’s Advisory Task Force on Immigration, in 2017 – 2021 Vanessa provided confidential counseling and support to undocumented Trojans.
+In this capacity, she assisted members of the university community in navigating USC’s campus resources: financial aid, academic & housing issues, basic needs, community connection, confidential advising, and legal support.

 Previously, Vanessa worked at Stanford University’s Office for Religious Life, where she led campus programming and worked closely with student-led religious groups.
 At Stanford, she organized ceremonies, events, programs, and worship services at the historic Stanford Memorial Church and CIRCLE: Center for Inter-Religious Community, Learning, and Experiences.
 Additionally, she played a supporting role at the Windhover Contemplative Center, and the campus-wide series Contemplation-by-Design.

 As an accomplished Filipino folk dancer and multi-instrumentalist, Vanessa has performed at the White House and Carnegie Hall for Filipino American History Month celebrations.
 Her folk artistry is an extension of her interfaith work, as her performances showcase the diverse traditions, rituals, and beliefs of Muslim, Christian, and indigenous peoples of the Philippines.